Gentamicin Intrathecal 5mg/ml

 As there is some evidence that risk of both ototoxicity and nephrotoxicity is related to the level of total exposure, duration of therapy should be the shortest possible compatible with clinical recovery.
 In some patients with impaired renal function there has been a transient rise in blood-urea-nitrogen which has usually reverted to normal during or following cessation of therapy.
 It is important to adjust the frequency of dosage according to the degree of renal function.

-There have been observed cases of an increased risk of ototoxicity with aminoglycosides administered to patients with mitochondrial mutations, particularly the m.1555A>G mutation, including cases where the patient's aminoglycoside serum levels were within the recommended range.
-Some cases were associated with a maternal history of deafness and/or mitochondrial mutation.
+There is an increased risk of ototoxicity in patients with mitochondrial DNA mutations, (particularly the nucleotide 1555 A to G substitution in the 12S rRNA gene), even if aminoglycoside serum levels are within the recommended range during treatment.
+Alternative treatment options should be considered in such patients.
 Mitochondrial mutations are rare, and the penetrance of this observed effect is unknown.

 To avoid adverse events, continuous monitoring (before, during and after treatment) of hepatic and laboratory parameters is also recommended.